Pre-Arbitration ChargebackDon’t You Hate Fighting Disputes That You’ve Already Won?

 Representment and pre-arbitration are expensive, time-consuming processes for merchants.
 The odds of winning a second or pre-arbitration chargeback are slim.

 The entire process is complex.
-Merchants have to contend with multiple parties and constantly evolving regulations.
+You’ll have to deal with multiple parties and constantly shifting regulations.
 Fighting for yourself amid all of this can be daunting, at best.

 It's better to proactively stop pre-arbitration from happening.
 They key is to definitively win chargeback disputes during the initial representment, while aiming to prevent chargebacks in the long term.